Putin warns 'military hysteria' over N. Korea may cause 'catastrophe'

 His comments came two days after Kim's government detonated its sixth and largest nuclear test.

-North Korea has stated in public statements that it wants an official end to the Korean War — which was halted by an armistice in 1953 but no peace treaty has been signed — and nothing short of full normalization of relations with the U.S. It also wants to be treated with respect and as an equal in the global arena.
+North Korea has said in public statements that it wants an official end to the Korean War.
+The conflict was halted by a 1953 armistice but no peace treaty has been signed.
+It also says it wants nothing short of full normalization of relations with the U.S. and to be treated with respect and as an equal in the global arena.

 China has warned North Korea against launching another ballistic missile, saying it should not worsen tensions.